jdandoy/EoverPAnalysis/Plotting/README.md

     outFile.Close()
 ```

 The following lines would prepare a batch job for submission.
 This job would use 100 condor jobs, and run over a test set of files.
-The condor jobqueue corresponds to the --queue_flavour flag and can be set to espresso (20mins), longlunch (2hr), workday (8hr), etc.
+The condor jobqueue corresponds to the --queue_flavour flag and can be set to espresso (20mins), longlunch (2hr), workday (8hr), etc. Notice that you have to define the "file flavour".
+These are defined in utils/utils.py and include a list of files separated by channels.
+Histograms will be filled for each channel independently by the histogram filling script. "test" includes channels for "PythiaJetJet", "LowMuData", and "SinglePions".
 ```
 python macros/prepare_submission.py --tree_name LA_EoverP_InDetTrackParticlesSortedLooseIsolatedVertexAssociated_tree --n_jobs 100 --queue_flavour longlunch --file_flavour test --filling_script macros/fill_script.py --job_name test
 ```
-You can change the filling script to any filling script that you have written.
+You can change the argument passed to --filling_script to any filling script that you have written.

 These lines will prepare a batch job for plotting from the identified hadron trees.
 ```